ungoldman/himawari-bg/readme.md

 ### Node.js

-`himawari-bg` can also be used as a node module by installing it normally:
+`himawari-bg` can also be used programmatically as a node module:

 ```
 npm install himawari-bg